Is BMI an Accurate Measure of Health?

 We have already mentioned that BMI does not consider fat distribution, muscle mass, and age.

 Multiple other factors determine our health, including genetics, gender, race, lifestyle, past medical and family history, or lab values.
-Cholesterol, blood glucose, and arterial pressure are essential health measurements as BMI.
+Cholesterol, blood glucose, and arterial pressure are essential health measurements, as is BMI.

-So relying solely on BMI to determine cardiovascular, endocrine, or overall health status is not always a good idea.
+So, it is not always a good idea to rely solely on BMI to determine cardiovascular, endocrine, or overall health status.

-• It may lead to weight bias and even stigma about the weight
+• It may lead to weight bias and even stigma about weight

-In addition, a study about weight bias shows that they negatively affect a patient’s engagement and cause a delay in health service.
+In addition, a study about weight bias shows that it negatively affects a patient’s engagement and causes a delay in health service.
 People with high BMI tend to miss their regular checkups because of previous negative experiences and fear of being judged.

 Once we have listed the downsides of the BMI application, we can name the people groups for which BMI may be inaccurate: